Kazuya Mishima: Main Tekken games

-Kazuya later returns as the main character in Tekken 4, set 21 years after Tekken 2. as Kazuya was revived by G Corporation (a genetics-company rival of the Mishima Zaibatsu), and allows the company to perform experiments on him to learn the nature of his Devil Gene.
+Kazuya returns as the main character in Tekken 4, set 21 years after Tekken 2.
+Kazuya was revived by G Corporation (a genetics-company rival of the Mishima Zaibatsu), and allowed the company to perform experiments on him to learn the nature of his Devil Gene.
 He vows revenge on Heihachi in the King of Iron Fist Tournament 4 and to extract the half of his Devil Gene in the body of his son, Jin Kazama.
-After defeating Violet in the later stages of the tournament, Kazuya advances to Stage 7 where he was scheduled to fight his son, Jin is ambushed and captured by the Tekken Force and taken to Hon-Maru, a Mishima Dojo in the woods.
-Declared the default winner of Stage 7, Kazuya meets Heihachi at the final stage and questions him of Jin's disappearance.
-They clash and Heihachi emerges victorious.
-After the fight, instead of killing Kazuya outright, Heihachi leads Kazuya to Hon-Maru, a Mishima compound where Jin is held captive.
-Kazuya, influenced by Devil, knocks Heihachi out of the room with his psychic power and taunts Jin to wake him up.
+Kazuya defeats Heihachi and tries to confront Jin.
 Jin defeats Kazuya and Heihachi in battle, but spares their lives.

 In Tekken 5, Kazuya and Heihachi are assaulted by a squadron of Jack-4s (machines sent to assassinate them by G Corporation for the Tekken Force raid on the corporation's laboratories) after Jin's departure from Hon-Maru.
-Kazuya jumps out of Hon-Maru, letting Heihachi die.
+Kazuya jumps out of Hon-Maru, leaving Heihachi to die.
 Vowing revenge on the traitors, Kazuya enters the King of Iron Fist Tournament 5.
 During the tournament, Kazuya crosses paths with Raven, who recognizes him after seeing him flying away from the Hon-Maru.
 Kazuya defeats Raven and interrogates him.
 When he makes Raven talk, Kazuya discovers that he was betrayed by G Corporation, and that something was awakened from under Hon-Maru.
 Kazuya realizes what Heihachi has done, and speculates that, in fact, it is his grandfather Jinpachi Mishima, who is somehow controlling the Zaibatsu now.
-In Tekken 6, as the corporation's shadow head, he converts it into a military company which is the only opposition to the Mishima Zaibatsu (led by Jin), which has begun world conquest and declared war on several countries.
+In Tekken 6, as G Corporation's shadow head, he converts it into a military company which is the only opposition to the Mishima Zaibatsu (led by Jin), which has begun world conquest and declared war on several countries.
 The world sees G Corporation as its only savior, although Kazuya intends to kill Jin and dominate the world himself.
 He uses the company's influence to stop Jin from world domination.
 Kazuya meets his half-brother, Lars Alexandersson, before he can face Jin.
 They fight, and Kazuya is forced to leave.
+Artist Takayuki Yamaguchi based one of Kazuya's Tekken 6 costumes on a robot.